Autotrader cars

 4/5

-Mini has a reputation for making cars with very sparse standard specifications, but alongside options lists longer than the wait for a non-emergency GP appointment.
-That used to be the case, but no longer is.
-The Aceman has a genuinely impressive standard kit list, mainly because the cabin is focussed on a central, circular OLED screen with most of the car’s features baked into it.
+Mini has a reputation for making cars with very sparse standard specifications but with options lists longer than the wait for a non-emergency GP appointment.
+Thankfully, the Aceman has a genuinely impressive standard kit list, mainly because the cabin is so focused on its central, circular OLED screen.
+Most of the car’s features baked into that.
 Navigation, dual-zone climate control, a rear-view camera, wireless smartphone mirroring, a heated steering wheel, 17-inch alloys and LED headlamps are all standard.
 Beyond that, Mini has optional equipment bundles separated into three ‘Levels’.
 The further up you go, the more ‘techy’ your Mini will feel – Level 3 lets you park the car from outside using your smartphone.
 But, really, a basic Aceman will be just fine.
 Part of the reason for that is just how nice any Aceman interior feels.
 No soft-touch surfaces, but Mini has cleverly disguised that fact with proper interesting trim flourishes throughout, plus neat interior lighting.
 The cloth-swathed dashboard looks very premium, as does the pin-sharp clarity of the central OLED display.
 It's all a lovely blend of quality and fun.

 Power for a MINI Aceman